 Upon completion of application scoring, the BDO will begin the Geospatial Deconfliction Process, utilizing the information provided by applicants through the severability feedback process that was carried out as part of Task 6.
 The BDO plans to use an automated process to evaluate overlap of projects.
 This automated process will identify and prioritize Unique Applicant Project Areas (UAPAs), consisting of a location or multiple locations that only have one project that offers to serve them.
-As detailed in the rubric below, projects that include UAPAs will receive extra points during each iteration of the deconfliction algorithm.
-The automated process, which is described in more detail in Section 2.4.6, will identify projects that will need to be amended to be provisionally awarded, in a manner consistent with what the applicant indicated through the severability feedback process that it was willing to accept.
-In general, the BDO will award every area to the highest-scoring bidder in a given candidate pool unless failure to win other areas results in an unwillingness to accept the offer.
+As detailed in the rubric below, projects that serve all UAPAs will receive extra points during each iteration of the deconfliction algorithm.
+The automated process, which is described in more detail in Section 2.4.6, will identify projects that will need to be amended in order to be provisionally awarded, in a manner consistent with what the applicant indicated through the severability feedback process that it was willing to accept.
+The BDO will then communicate the outcomes of the Geospatial Deconfliction Process with applicants.
+The BDO will work with applicants to identify any amendments to their original application materials that may be required to align those materials with the modified project footprint that resulted from the process of deconfliction.
+The BDO anticipates the automated deconfliction and notice process will be completed within approximately 21 days.
+Thereafter, affected applicants will have an opportunity to amend their applications to remove duplicate BSLs and provide updated cost estimates for their proposed projects.
+Amended application materials will be due no later than 14 days after receiving notice from the BDO of the need to amend.
+If an amendment is not received by the deadline, the application will be removed from further funding consideration.